Eastgate Interceptor lining

 The Eastgate line is about six miles long and consists of two parallel pipes.
 The first pipe was built in 1963, and the second pipe was added in 1983 to add capacity.
 A section of this sewer line runs through the Lake Hills Greenbelt in Bellevue.

-In order to protect the community and the environment, King County is planning to rehabilitate both pipes along a 2,400 foot-long section of the Eastgate line.
-This project will extent the useful life of this pipeline another 50 years.
+In order to protect the community and the environment, King County is rehabilitating both pipes along a 2,400 foot-long section of the Eastgate line.
+This project will extent the useful life of this pipeline another 50 years..

-King County will be using a pipe lining method called ‘cured in place pipe’ lining, or CIPP.
-This involves inserting a resin-coated liner into the pipes at manholes.
-The liner is rolled out and inflated to take the shape of the pipe.
-The liner is then cured with hot water to harden it in place.
+King County used a pipe lining method called ‘cured in place pipe’ lining, or CIPP.
+This involved inserting a resin-coated liner into the pipes at manholes.
+The liner was rolled out and inflated to take the shape of the pipe.
+The liner was then cured with hot water to harden it in place.

-King County will build temporary access roads and work pads around the existing manholes within the park.
-The work will take place within some areas of the community Pea Patch and the Master Gardener’s demonstration garden, near the ranger station and along parts of the Lake to Lake trail which runs through the park.
-The trail will be open most of the time during construction, though there will be short periods when the trail is closed to move construction vehicles and equipment.
+King County built temporary access roads and work pads around the existing manholes within the park.
+The work took place within some areas of the community Pea Patch and the Master Gardener’s demonstration garden, near the ranger station, and along parts of the Lake to Lake trail which runs through the park.
+The trail was kept open most of the time during construction, though there were short periods when the trail was closed to move construction vehicles and equipment..

-- Access roads, staging and work in parts of the park & garden areas
+- Access roads, staging and work in parts of the park & garden area

 - Noise, odors, some tree and vegetation removal